 “Yoshiko I. Wada is one of the most important teachers in the American fiber art field.
 She is single-handedly responsible for introducing the art of Japanese shibori to the U.S. Many well-known fiber artists have studied with her, such as Ana Lisa Hedstrom and Lia Cook.
 Ms. Wada was especially influential in the art-to-wear movement.“(excerpt from James Renwick Alliance announcement of 2010 Distinguished Craft Educators)

-Yoshiko was named a “2010 Distinguished Craft Educator – Master of Medium” by the James Renwick Alliance.
-Twice in her career she was awarded the Japan Foundation Fellowship (1979 & 1996) wherein the first research yielded the1983 definitive publication, Shibori: The Inventive Art of Japanese Shaped Resist Dyeing (fourteenth printing, 2008), and led to her second shibori publication, Memory on Cloth: shibori now (fifth printing, 2008).
-Additional grants include: the Indo-US Sub commission for Education and Culture (1983) affiliated with the National Institute of Design, Ahmedabad; the former Matsushita International Foundation (now Konosuke Matsushita Memorial Foundation) (1998) for replication of Pre-Columbian shibori/amarras textiles; and the Renwick Fellowship (1992) at the Smithsonian Institution.
+In 2018, American Crafts Council (ACC) inducted Yoshiko I. Wada as an Honorary Fellow to the ACC College of Fellows, and in 2016, George Washington University Museum and The Textile Museum presented Yoshiko the George Hewitt Myers Award in recognition of her lifetime achievements in advancing knowledge and appreciation of the textile arts.Yoshiko was named a “2010 Distinguished Craft Educator – Master of Medium” by the James Renwick Alliance of the Smithsonian Institution.
+Twice in her career she was awarded the prestigious Japan Foundation Fellowship (1979 & 1997) wherein the first research yielded the1983 definitive publication, Shibori: The Inventive Art of Japanese Shaped Resist Dyeing (eighteenth printing, 2017), and led to her second shibori publication in 2002, Memory on Cloth: shibori now (seventh printing, 2014).
+Additional grants include: the Indo-US Sub commission for Education and Culture (1983) affiliated with the National Institute of Design, Ahmedabad; the former Matsushita International Foundation (now Konosuke Matsushita Memorial Foundation) (1998) for replication of Pre-Columbian shibori/amarras textiles; and the James Renwick Fellowship (1992) at the Smithsonian Institution.

 TEACHING & CONSULTANCY